Auburn Tigers baseball: Plainsman Park

 Samford Stadium-Hitchcock Field at Plainsman Park is a baseball stadium located in Auburn, Alabama.
 It is the home field for the Auburn Tigers baseball team.
 Commonly known as "Plainsman Park", it is widely considered one of the finest facilities in college baseball and has a seating capacity of 4,096 not including lawn areas.

 The field was named in 1997 to honor two former Auburn players, Billy and Jimmy Hitchcock.
 The Hitchcock brothers were popular athletes in the 1930s.
 Jimmy was Auburn's first All-American in football and baseball, and later coached the Tigers during the 1940s.
 Billy helped Auburn make its first bowl appearance in football, as well as, helping the Tigers claim their first SEC baseball title in 1937.
 He later became a manager in the MLB.

 In 2003, the stadium was renamed Samford Stadium-Hitchcock Field at Plainsman Park after W. James "Jimmy" Samford passed.
 Samford was a graduate of Auburn, a former board of trustees member, and was known for pushing the renovations of the stadium that began in 1996.

+In the 2026 Auburn Regional Final on June 1, 2026 versus Milwaukee, a new attendance record of 8,228 was set at Plainsman Park.